 As a strong extrovert, I fought through by meeting people on my own and setting up a network that could assist me – and things slowly…very slowly…got worked out.
 But I will admit…in the midst of it all I wondered, is this worth it?
 I wondered if my next move would be the same and if I could handle doing this all over again.

-How do organizations expect company buy-in if they fail to introduce employees to their business in a manner reflective of their business philosophy?
+How do organizations expect company buy-in if we fail to introduce employees to our business in a manner that is reflective of our business philosophy?

 Leaders…your legacy does not start at the end – but begins the first day.